dbh/az-104-reference/az_networking/az_config_network_and_endpoints.md

   * no pub IPs used or exposed
   * add virt network rule to allow
 * optimal routing for azure service traffic from vnet
-* endpoints always take svc traffic directly from vnet to service on azure backbonenet
+* endpoints always take svc traffic directly from vnet to service on azure backbone net
 * simple / less mgmt overhead

 ### Add svc endpoint